 You can browse administrative materials, such as statements provided by the Finnish Heritage Agency, in the Case Management Register of the Cultural Environment Division (‘Case Register’) or in the client terminal of the case management system SALAMA.
 These materials can only be browsed via the closed extranet version at the customer service premises of the Finnish Heritage Agency or via the Museum Network, which is intended for professionals.

 The metadata of drawings related to the built environment can be browsed in the service window, and you can view drawings saved in electronic format on the computers at our customer service premises via Musketti.

 If an electronic or microfilmed version exists of the materials, these versions are generally used instead of the original materials.

-You can order digital copies of drawings of the built environment in accordance with our price list for photographic services.
+You can order digital copies of drawings in accordance with our price list.
 Large drawings are usually digitised outside of the Finnish Heritage Agency as commissioned work, and the costs are borne by the customer who placed the order.
 In these cases, the delivery times and price lists for digitisation are determined by the supplier of the commissioned work, but the publication fees are invoiced in accordance with the Finnish Heritage Agency’ price list for photographic services.

 The responsibility for managing the picture materials of the Finnish Heritage Agency was for the most part transferred to the Picture Collections of the Finnish Heritage Agency in 2011.
 At present, the archives only manage photographs related to archaeology.